dimastatz/video-streaming-analytics/README.md

 cd video-streaming-analytics/data-process/processing/flumenz
 sbt assembly
 ```
-The command [sbt assembly](https://github.com/sbt/sbt-assembly) builds an uber jar file that can be deployed with other Apache Spark applications.
+The command [sbt assembly](https://github.com/sbt/sbt-assembly) builds an [uber jar](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar/11947093).
+Uber jar can be used from another Spark Application.
+You can also try [sbt testCoverage](https://github.com/scoverage/sbt-scoverage) to run all unit tests at once.
+The code coverage of this project is above [90%](https://github.com/dimastatz/video-streaming-analytics/blob/main/data-process/processing/flumenz/build.sbt#L37), and you can examine almost everything from the unit tests.

+### Docker Compose
+As a prerequisites you should install [docker desktop](https://docs.docker.com/desktop/) and [docker compose](https://docs.docker.com/compose/).
+After installing the docker software, run
+[docker-compose-process.yml](https://github.com/dimastatz/video-streaming-analytics/docker-compose-process.yml).
+This docker-compose file starts Apache Kafka and Apache Spark Streaming containers.
+You can feed data the Apache Kafka to see how it works.